Environment

 POLICY

-Stena promotes responsible use of resources and applies the precautionary principle to protect the environment, prevent pollution, reduce energy use, and minimise waste and greenhouse gas emissions.
-Stena’s business units must always be in line with, or exceed, national or international agreements and regulations regarding emissions to air, land and water.
+All of Stena’s business units are required by the Code of Conduct to work to reduce their environmental and climate impact.
+The Code of Conduct also stipulates that Stena must promote the responsible use of resources and apply the precautionary principle to protect the environment.
+This includes preventing pollution, reducing energy consumption, minimising waste and reducing greenhouse gas emissions.
+Stena’s activities must always be in line with, or exceed, national or international agreements and regulations regarding emissions to air, land and water.

 GOALS AND RESULTS

-Stena works actively to contribute to the shipping sector’s efforts to achieve the sector’s net zero emissions target by 2050.
+Stena’s maritime operations works actively to contribute to the shipping sector’s efforts to achieve the sector’s net zero emissions target by 2050.
 Stena sees this target as a business opportunity, since the Group is a major player with the power to influence different segments of the shipping industry in the right direction.

 Risks